Moving tips with a downloadable checklist

 When deciding on a moving company, it’s important to compare their qualifications, price, and services offered.
 Ask around among family and friends for recommendations and read reviews online to get a good idea of a company’s level of service.
 Call around and ask for quotes, and keep in mind that the time of the month or year you move may affect the cost.
 Booking movers in advance, sometimes with a deposit, can ensure a timely and efficient move during peak season.

 Also, certain moving services cost more than others.
-Some companies offer packing services, others will require that you pack your belongings yourself.
+Some companies offer packing services, while others will require that you pack your belongings yourself.
 If you decide to pack your belongings yourself, be sure to ask if the company offers moving supplies like boxes and bubble wrap.
 If you have a particular item that you’re worried about moving, it’s a good idea to ask if the company has experience transporting it.
-Delicate and fragile art pieces or a piano require more care than packing clothing.
+Delicate and fragile art pieces or large instruments like pianos require more care than other household items.

 How much does it cost to move homes?

-Moving costs vary depending on where you live, what you need moved, and how much needs to be moved.
-For example, a couple moving out of a one-bedroom apartment into a neighborhood down the street will likely spend less to move than a family of five or six that’s moving out of state.
-Larger items like bed frames, refrigerators, or musical instruments can often take more work to secure and are therefore more expensive to move.
+Moving costs vary depending on where you live, what you need to move, and how much you'll need to move.
+For example, a couple moving out of a one-bedroom apartment into a neighborhood down the street will likely spend less than a family of five or six that’s moving out of state.
+Larger items, like bed frames, refrigerators, or musical instruments, can often take more work to secure and are therefore more expensive to move.